fabianwennink/IconCaptcha-PHP/README.md

 | selected.iconCaptcha | Will fire when the user selects an icon, regarless of if the icon is correct or not. |
 | success.iconCaptcha | Will fire when the user selected the correct icon. |
 | error.iconCaptcha | Will fire when the user selected the incorrect icon. |

-## Requirements
-* __PHP 5.2+__
-* __jQuery 1.12.3+__

-## Where is version 1?!
-Version 1 was never created with the intention of it being used on live websites.
-This caused the security to lack which left massive loopholes around the captcha.
-A big part of the captcha validation was performed on the client-side, making it possible to manipulate the captcha by loading in custom scripts.
-It's design was also horrible and too big to fit with todays websites.

-__To protect your website and server from attackers, version 1 is no longer available for download.__

 ## Credits
 The icons used in this project are made by <a href="https://www.webalys.com" target="_blank" rel="nofollow">Webalys</a>.